 Counselling Sessions by Online Video Calls and Phone

 While in-person counselling sessions are temporarily suspended until further notice, counselling is available by phone and online video calls.
 At this time, more than ever, it’s important to maintain connections and to reach out for help when you need it.

 None of us have had to deal with so many big things at once on such a large scale.
 And there’s bound to be feelings and emotions that come up.
 There can be good days when you’re feeling strong and bad days when it’s hard to stay positive.
 Know that you’re not alone.
 Whatever your feeling, others are too.
 Never have the words “we’re in this together” been more true.
 I’m here for you.

 Online video counselling sessions are compliant with privacy legislation and the next best thing to in-person ones.
 Seeing each other in a real-time video, we’re able to see facial expressions and body language.
 The connection is real.
 And now while we’re following “social distancing” requirements, in isolation or quarantined, connection is more important than ever.

 I’m using Zoom as the tool for online sessions.
 There’s no need to download the app as there is also an option to stream in your browser.
-In your session reminder email and text there will be an ID number made up of 9 digits that you will click to launch the video session.
+In your email and text session reminders, there will be an ID number made up of 9 digits that you will click to launch the video session.
 You will need to activate your audio and camera.
 If you have any issues please call me and we can talk through it or continue over the phone.

 To schedule a session, click the yellow “Contact” button at the bottom of your screen.
 Or to contact me with questions, you can reach me via the online form here.